ansible/ansible/docs/docsite/rst/become.rst

     equivalent of the become directive, decides if privilege escalation is used or not.

 ansible_become_method
-    allows to set privilege escalation method
+    which privilege escalation method should be used

 ansible_become_user
-    allows to set the user you become through privilege escalation, does not imply `ansible_become: True`
+    allows to set the user you become through privilege escalation, does not imply ``ansible_become: True``

 ansible_become_pass
     allows you to set the privilege escalation password